topicquests/sensecraftdocs/sensecraftusermanual/content/pages/jonathan/role.md

 Default | learn enough to adopt a role, banned from [[Guild]]s

 ## Levels
 When a player adopts a Role, the are an Apprentice.
-As their experience grows, they level up.
+As their experience grows, they [[level up]].

 ---